Health Information and Tools > Medications > Zidovudine (Azt) - Oral

 Warning

 This medication may also cause muscle problems (myopathy).
-Get medical help right away if you develop symptoms of myopathy (such as wasting or decrease in muscle size, muscle weakness/pain/tenderness, weight loss).
+Tell your doctor right away if you develop symptoms of myopathy (such as wasting or decrease in muscle size, muscle weakness/pain/tenderness, weight loss).

 Rarely, zidovudine has caused severe (sometimes fatal) liver problems and a certain metabolic problem (lactic acidosis).
 Get medical help right away if you develop symptoms of liver problems (such as nausea that doesn't go away, stomach/abdominal pain, dark urine, yellowing eyes/skin) or lactic acidosis (such as rapid breathing, drowsiness, muscle aches).
 These serious side effects may occur more often in women and obese patients.